jenniferemshepherd/FT-tech-test/README.md

 ##Process

-Having diagrammed the simple app and thought about all the things at play, I decided to use Ruby.
+* Having diagrammed the simple app and thought about all the things at play, I decided to use Ruby.
 It was important to me that I test-drove the app and I feel most confident and experienced doing this in Ruby.

-First I wrote out User Stories and compared them to the brief, to ensure I had fully grasped the expectations.
+* First I wrote out User Stories and compared them to the brief, to ensure I had fully grasped the expectations.
 It was important to me to hit MVP so I focussed on the first requirements, planning to extend later with the optional extras.

+* I diagrammed the action that would take place in the app and where I expected information to be sent during user interaction.

+* I test drove the homepage and refactored it into views

+*